 |Botaical Name||Gloriosa superba|

-|Sun Exposure||Full sun, partial shade|
+|Sun Exposure||Full sun to partial shade|

 |Soil Type||Sandy, loamy|

-|Soil pH||5.8 to 6.5|
+|Soil pH||Neutral to acidic|

-|Bloom Time||Mid-summer to fall|
+|Bloom Time||Summer, fall|

 |Flower Color||Red, orange, yellow, pink|

-|Toxicity||Toxic to humans and animals|
+|Toxicity||Highly toxic to humans and animals|

 Gloriosa Lily Care

 Gloriosa lily grows in full sun to partial shade.
 Especially in hot, dry climates, it does better with some protection from the hot afternoon sun, such as dappled shade from nearby taller plants.
 Shadier conditions might reduce flowering.

 The soil should be rich and provide excellent drainage.
-Sandy or loamy types will work best.
+Sandy or loamy soil are best.
 To enrich the soil, amend it with organic matter.
 Gloriosa lily grows well in neutral to slightly acidic soil.